Phantom Stock Reveals Untold Value

-If SFG's Financial Advisors met with Jason now that the change in control will trigger the $1.5 million liquidity event from his phantom stock, SFG would consider the full spectrum of his financial planning requirements.
+The change in control will trigger a $1.5 million liquidity event from Jason’s phantom stock.
+As a result, SFG would consider the full spectrum of his financial planning requirements.
 What should he reserve for taxes and investment planning?
 Finally, they would make an asset allocation recommendation, something Jason had not considered while trading stocks online.
 As the closing date draws near, Jason is prepared for the next step in his family's financial security.

 *The name, likeness, and circumstances in this example are a fictional composite of facts from executives similar to actual SFG Clients.